-The church was built in the first half of the fourteenth century or perhaps at the turn of the thirteenth and fourteenth centuries.
+The village of Poruba (until around 1430 called Konchlin, later also in Hungarian Mohos), was first recorded in documents in 1330 or 1339.
+The church was built in it in the first half of the fourteenth century or perhaps at the turn of the thirteenth and fourteenth centuries.
 At the beginning of the 15th century, the building was renovated and decorated with frescoes, preserved to this day.
 In the mid-seventeenth century it was modified, when the nave received a painted ceiling.
 In 1660, the building was taken over by Protestants who added wooden galleries to it.
 In the past century, before the west entrance to the tower, a porch was added.
 In the years 1997-1998, the entire church was renovated, which led to the discovery of yet unknown wall paintings in the nave.
 Until 2009, a comprehensive renovation took place, including the renovation of frescoes, a wooden ceiling and several architectural details.

 The situated on a hill church was built as an aisleless structure with a square chancel on the eastern side, a western four-sided tower and a sacristy on the north side.
 The walls of the church were not reinforced with buttresses, despite the establishment of a vault in the presbytery, the small space of which with thick walls was considered stable enough to support the vault.
 The façades of the church were pierced with pointed, originally rather narrow windows.
 Of these, the eastern window of the chancel was distinguished by its two-light tracery topped with a trefoil.